luke-beep/whoami/README.md

   - `Azure Machine Learning Service`: A cloud service for training, deploying, automated machine learning, and tracking machine learning models. 🌐
   - `Azure Databricks`: An Apache Spark-based analytics service optimized for Azure. ⚡
   - `Azure Synapse Analytics`: An analytics service that brings together enterprise data warehousing and Big Data analytics. 💾
-  - `Azure Cognitive Services`: A collection of APIs that use AI to solve complex problems (like vision, speech, language, decision, etc.). 🧠
   - `Azure Data Lake Storage`: Highly scalable data storage and analytics service. 🗄️
-  - `Azure HDInsight`: A cloud service that makes it easy to process massive amounts of data with Hadoop, Spark, Hive, LLAP, Kafka, Storm, R, and more. 📚
+  - `Azure HDInsight`: A cloud service that makes it easy to process massive amounts of data with Hadoop, Spark, Hive, LLAP, Kafka, Storm, R, and more.
-  - `Azure SQL Data Warehouse`: A cloud-based Enterprise Data Warehouse (EDW) that uses Massively Parallel Processing (MPP) to quickly run complex queries across large sets of data. 🏢

 </details>